Jon Kitna: 2000 season

 In 2000, Seahawks head coach Mike Holmgren was concerned with Kitna's preseason performance and tried to work a trade for Green Bay Packers backup quarterback Matt Hasselbeck, although it did not come through.

 Kitna began the season with a four-interception performance against the Miami Dolphins, which opened the door for Holmgren to put second-year quarterback Brock Huard in the game.
 Kitna started the next 4 contests, before being replaced by Huard in the sixth game against the Carolina Panthers.
 Huard suffered a concussion two games later in the second quarter against the Oakland Raiders, which forced him to miss 3 games and put Kitna back in the starter role.

-On November 5, down 15-14 on 3rd-and-16 with 1:28 left in the game, Kitna dodged a possible 17-yard sack by San Diego Chargers defensive end Neil Smith and made an 18-yard pass to Darrell Jackson.
+On November 5, down 15–14 on 3rd-and-16 with 1:28 left in the game, Kitna dodged a possible 17-yard sack by San Diego Chargers defensive end Neil Smith and made an 18-yard pass to Darrell Jackson.
 This pass set up the game-winning field goal by Rian Lindell.

 Huard returned as the starter in the thirteenth game against the Denver Broncos, but suffered a season-ending kidney injury in the first quarter.
 Kitna went on to start the last 4 contests.
 His last win for the Seahawks came on a rain-soaked Husky Stadium turf in December of that year, beating the AFC Championship Game-bound Oakland Raiders on a touchdown pass to rookie Darrell Jackson in the final minute of play.

-The Seahawks were 6-6 in his 12 starts and 0-4 in the other games.
+The Seahawks were 6–6 in his 12 starts and 0–4 in the other games.
 He registered 259-of-418 completions (54.5%) for 2,658 yards, 18 touchdowns and 19 interceptions.
 Holmgren chose not to re-sign Kitna after the season.

 Cincinnati Bengals

 2001 season

 On March 8, he signed as an unrestricted free agent with the Cincinnati Bengals.
 He won the starting quarterback job in preseason over Scott Mitchell and went on to start 15 games.
 He opened the regular season winning his first 2 starts, becoming the first Bengals quarterback since Greg Cook in 1969 to accomplish the feat.

 In the sixteenth game overtime 26–23 win against the Pittsburgh Steelers, he threw for a franchise-record 68 passes, tied for the third most in NFL history.
 He had 35 completions for 411 yards, 2 touchdowns and received AFC Offensive Player of the Week honors.

-In the season finale against the Tennessee Titans, he had 340 passing yards, setting a team record with 751 for passing yards in consecutive games.
+In the season finale against the Tennessee Titans, he had 340 passing yards, setting a team record for passing yards in consecutive games with 751.
 He finished with 313 completions, 581 attempts (team record), a 53.9% average, 3,216 passing yards, 12 touchdowns and 22 interceptions.

 2002 season

 Although he was the backup quarterback behind Gus Frerotte for the first 4 games, Kitna started the final 12 contests to help fix a struggling offense.
-He had 11 games (combined rushing and passing) of 300-or-more yards as well as six straight 350-yard games (Games 7-12), the franchise's longest such streak since 1986.
+He had 11 games (combined rushing and passing) of 300-or-more yards as well as six straight 350-yard games (Games 7–12), the franchise's longest such streak since 1986.